-It was a dull overcast day as we started out our journey into the Edale valley, we had set off a little late in the day and reached the valley around midday, our 4×4 loaded up with boots, rain coats, water, back packs and all things needed for a hike; dogs obviously overexcited in anticipation, leads and harnesses ready to go, family all ready to get hiking.
+It was a dull overcast day as we started out our journey into the Edale valley, we had set off a little late in the day and reached the valley around midday, our car loaded up with boots, raincoats, water, rucksacks and all things needed for a hike; dogs obviously overexcited in anticipation, leads and harnesses ready to go, family ready to get hiking.
 We parked up at a small parking area just below Dale Head Bunkhouse, at Barber Booth.

-We stopped very briefly to take in the wonderful sights from this perfect position for a break with a view, but having set out so late it was decided to keep moving onwards, already in sight is the otherworldly looking Woolpacks one of the strangest collections of giant boulders you could imagine, sculptured by the elements of nature in this rugged open moorland.
+We stopped very briefly to take in the wonderful sights from this perfect position at Crowden Tower for a break with a view but having set out so late it was decided to keep moving onwards, already in sight is the otherworldly looking Woolpacks one of the strangest collections of giant boulders you could imagine, sculptured by the elements of nature in this rugged open moorland.